 Systemwide and Other Resources

-In order to maximize our purchasing power, the vast majority of materials selected for physics are purchased consortially with other UC campuses.
+In order to maximize our purchasing power, the vast majority of materials selected for ecology, evolution, and marine biology are purchased consortially with other UC campuses.
 These include:

 - Databases, including BIOSIS Citation Index, Plant Science, Oceanic Abstracts, and Web of Science.